 Still, the morning of the interview, you still find yourself feeling stressed.
 Instead of beating yourself up for your nerves, rest assured that this is perfectly normal.
 Take it from me – a corporate psy-chologist who has conducted personality testing and interviewing potential candidates for companies for over a decade.
 In my experience, most people feel some degree of tension before going in for a job interview.

-The key to a successful interview, therefore, is to learn how to manage your stress so that you can put your best food forward.
+The key to a successful interview, therefore, is to learn how to manage your stress so that you can put your best foot forward.
 Here are some tips that will help you to deal with your nerves and come across like a pro.

 This one almost goes without saying.
 As is the case with any situation in which you might feel like you’re being tested, the more prepared you are, the less anxious you’re likely to feel.
 For starters, be prepared to talk about your strengths, areas for growth, and your reasons for being interested in the job and the company.